cevheri/java-spring-boot-overriding-environment-variables/README.md

 ![img.png](images/title.png)

 We talk about many ways to override environment variables in a Spring Boot application.
-Not auto-configuration :(
+Not autoconfiguration values :(

 ---